maxidl/informatiCup2019-LabWITT-CPPN/README.md

 * `util.py` contains all the utility functions, e.g. loading or saving image file and performing API requests.
 * `environment.yml` and `requirements.txt` contain all the dependencies installable using conda or pip respectively.
 * `test.py` includes some basic unit testing.
+* You can find images randomly sampled from the GTSRB dataset in the `test_images/` directory.
+These were used as input images during our experiments.